thisisashwinraj/Ashwin-Mini-Learning-Projects/README.md

 This repository was started in 2020 and all the software and resources used are shared under the MIT License.

 # Projects
 All the resources for the projects are available in their respective folders.
-You can look for the project status of each individual project in their respective README sections.
+You can look for the project status of each project in its README sections.
 The various projects included in this repository are as mentioned below:

 ### Flora Web App
 Flora is a serverles web application built using streamlit.
 The application uses machine learning to predict the species of Iris flower based on its dendrometric features.
 Random Forest Clasifier is used for building the predictive model.